miraliumre/gsm/README.md

 ## Security Considerations

-It's clear that 2G technology is outdated and not secure.
+It's clear that 2G technology is outdated and insecure.
 No GSM network should be considered safe for transmitting sensitive information.
-Additionally, creating a GSM network like this could pose risks to both the host system and any networks connected to it.
+Additionally, creating a GSM network like this could pose risks to both the host system and any other networks (e.g. Ethernet and Wi-Fi) connected to it.

 The Osmocom project's components use a variety of TCP ports for different purposes.
 One key feature is the VTY (virtual terminal), which allows a user to